Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 Waterrock Knob

 About 35 minutes away, you can get to the highest point on the Blue Ridge Parkway at Waterrock Knob.
-Again, sweeping views of the mountains.
-There are the remnants of an old Cessna plane that crashed there many years ago that you can hike to.
-Look at a map before you go as it’s a little tricky.
-But the hike to the Waterrock Knob summit is short but steep.
-Be sure to visit the Visitors Center there as it has some cool information about the area.
+The hike to the Waterrock Knob summit is short but steep and has sweeping views of the mountains.
+Be sure to check out the Visitors Center as it has some cool information about the area.

 Midnight Hole